Victim-Centered and Trauma-Informed

 Many people who come to us for care have experienced trauma in their lives.
 To help them get the care and services they need, it’s important for us to understand how trauma affects their decisions, responses, and their health.
 Dignity Health promotes use of a trauma-informed approach, or trauma-informed care model, in all of its health care settings.
 This includes seeking and maximizing input from the patient in all decisions.

 We know that comprehensive education on trauma is essential for identifying the potential signs and symptoms of trauma in patients, family members, community members, and the health care professionals attempting to assist them.
 We’ve developed extensive trauma education with our staff at Dignity Health that we are glad to share with other health care providers.
-To request this education from Dignity Health, please contact Petra Stanton, Director of International Community Health & Human Trafficking, at [email protected].
+To request this education from Dignity Health, please contact Petra Linden, Director of International Health & Human Trafficking, at [email protected].

 In order to identify and care for victims/survivors of any form of abuse, neglect, or violence, including human trafficking, Dignity Health has developed the PEARR Tool, in partnership with HEAL Trafficking and Pacific Survivor Center, to help guide social workers, nurses, and other professionals on how to provide assistance in a trauma-informed manner.

 When caring for a patient, a health care provider can follow these steps: